axeluhl/sailing-analytics/wiki/mobile-development.md

 ## Mocking the server

 For rapid development of the mobile applications using a mocked server has proven to work best.
 One can use [Fiddler](http://fiddler2.com/)'s AutoResponder feature to quickly try out new mobile features and easily test some edge cases.

+## Android Studio

+At the time of writing there is no way to develop in Eclipse and Android Studio simultaneously.
+This due to different project file formats and expected project directory structure.
+Although Android Studio will be the number one platform for Android development in the future, currently it is not feasible to switch, because of

+* Android Studio's build system Gradle is still in beta
+* OSGi support in the free version of Android Studio is far from completed
+* Android Studio is in Alpha (December 2013)